jakub-g/git-resolve-conflict/README.md

 How to easily **resolve the merge conflict** in an **automated manner** (script) in such a situation?

+**TL;DR** we need to use [git-merge-file](https://git-scm.com/docs/git-merge-file) but its API is not easy.
+Hence I wrote a wrapper `./git-resolve-conflict.sh` around it (I used temp files instead of process substitution to make it msys/mingw-friendly).

 The usual suspects
 ==================